j4ffle/CapIQ_IBES_Match/README.md

     c.
 Merge in GVKEY from wrds_gvkey (on companyid) file and person and companyofperson names from the ciqtranscriptperson (on transcriptpersonid) and wrds_professional (on proid).
     d.
 Reduce to unique analyst-broker-firm-year observations.
     e.
 Remove observations where transcriptpersonname is any of "Unknown Analyst", "Unkown Analyst", or "Unidentified Audience Member".
-3. Extract and standardize the last name from both IBES and CIQ datasets in Python (ciq_ibes_format_names.py).
+3. Extract and standardize the last name from both IBES and CIQ datasets in Python (ibes_capiq_format_names.ipynb).
     a.
 Remove suffixes such as Jr, III, CFA, etc.
     b.
 Remove non-standard characters.
     c.
 Remove spaces and hyphens for analysts with two last names.